CERTCC/Vultron/docs/topics/process_models/em/defaults.md

 !!! note ""

-    Recipients SHOULD post a default embargo period as part of their Vulnerability Disclosure Policy to set expectations with potential Reporters.
+    Report Recipients SHOULD post a default embargo period as part of their Vulnerability Disclosure Policy to set expectations with potential Reporters.